spamgourmet/spamgourmet/docs/formatting-and-static-code-checks.md

 [clean up existing warnings](https://github.com/spamgourmet/spamgourmet/issues/46).
 See pre-commit above for more details.

+## Shell scripting and Make

+Shell code is largely used in build and deployment of spamgourmet.

+- please make sure your scripts pass shellcheck - this will be introduced as a static check.

+Generally shell scripts should be short, simple and easy to manage.
+Consider breaking up bigger ones into smaller reusable units.

+One place we use scripts is inside Makefiles and in Dockerfiles.
+The scripts inside these are more difficult to maintain because they have two levels of quoting and variable input.
+Please use a single line command and break the actual script out into a separate file which you call from the Makefile.

 ## Other Code

 We default to [prettier](https://prettier.io/) for opinionated formatting -